Last updated: 10/14/2016

-While all of the New Horizons data are available from the PDS Small Bodies Node (SBN), the Rings Node maintains duplicate copies of all of the LORRI data and supporting SPICE files from the Jupiter encounter.
-The raw data is provided in a single volume while the same data in calibrated form is divided into three volumes.
-SPICE data is provided in a separate volume.
+While all of the New Horizons data are available from the PDS Small Bodies Node (SBN), the Ring-Moon Systems Node maintains duplicate copies of all of the released LORRI and MVIC data.

 The information contained in the SOC Instrument Interface Control Document (ICD), and in the documents submitted for publication in Space Science Reviews (SSR) in 2007, is crucial to understanding the data in this archive.
 As such, the producers of this archive have included the best possible versions of these documents in the DOCUMENT subdirectory of each volume.